Answered By: Darcy Gervasio Last Updated: Aug 13, 2024 Views: 7526

 The best way to find a specific foreign-language book is to look up the title or author in the Library Discovery Search (catalog).
 Try both the original title and its English translation.

-4. Enter the title, author, or a keyword.* (Make the appropriate selection under "Any field").
+- Enter a title, author, or a keyword.* Make the appropriate selection under "Any field".

 *Pro Tip: Discovery Search requires you to add at least one keyword to run a search.
 If you don't have a specific author or book in mind and wish to browse our foreign language collections online, keep your keyword very simple.
 Use a subject term or genre in your target language.
 For example, if you want a list of novels written in French, search for the word "roman" (which means "novel").
 This helps eliminate most non-literature results.
 This will not show you every French novel in our collection--only those who have the word "roman" in their title-- but this could be a good way to browse if you're not looking for something specific.
 The same technique can work with words for "novel" or "poetry" in other languages.